vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 :m:`V_{P}` is taken from the price source and is attested by Oracle.

-:m:`pub_{O}` is provided by Sponsor, but is chosen from the list of oracles that the Issuer accepts.
+:m:`pub_{O}` is provided by sponsor, but is chosen from the list of oracles that the issuer accepts.
 This pubkey needs to be unique for each combination of {RA, asset of collateral, :m:`S_{P}`}.

-:m:`pub_{I}` and :m:`pub_{S}` are provided by the Issuer and Sponsor, respectively.
+:m:`pub_{I}` and :m:`pub_{S}` are provided by the issuer and sponsor, respectively.

 There's no restriction to the relation between :m:`S_{P}` and :m:`V_{P}`, because the price can vary freely.
 For example, :m:`S_{P} = 1000`, can be used to express that one unit of RA costs 1.5 units of collateral, and then :m:`V_{P}` will be 1500.
 To express that one unit of RA costs 0.1 units of collateral, :m:`V_{P}` will be 100.

-Payout to the Issuer
+Payout to the issuer
 ~~~~~~~~~~~~~~~~~~~~

 The amount of payout on redeem case has to be calculated before the collateral is sent to be locked
 in the covenant.
-This is because the Sponsor can perform the redeem unilaterally, and the covenant
+This is because the sponsor can perform the redeem unilaterally, and the covenant
-that locks the collateral has to enforce that the proper amount is sent to the Issuer as the payout.
+that locks the collateral has to enforce that the proper amount is sent to the issuer as the payout.

 It is the most convenient to send the payout in the asset of the collateral because the collateral
 input will be surely present in the transaction, and the payout amount can be simply subtracted
-from the amount sent to the Sponsor.
+from the amount sent to the sponsor.

-If the payout is in the asset different from the asset of collateral, then the Sponsor will need
+If the payout is in the asset different from the asset of collateral, then the sponsor will need
 to add an additional input bearing this asset to the redeem transaction (unless the payout is in
-L-BTC, in this case, the Sponsor can use the same input for the network fee and for the payout).
+L-BTC, in this case, the sponsor can use the same input for the network fee and for the payout).
-The Sponsor bears the risks of the 'payout asset' price going up, as the amount is fixed on the
+The sponsor bears the risks of the 'payout asset' price going up, as the amount is fixed on the
-contract setup, but the Sponsor will need to provide the funds to pay for payout at the time
+contract setup, but the sponsor will need to provide the funds to pay for payout at the time
 of redeem.

-The Issuer bears the risks of the monetary value of the payout diminishing.
+The issuer bears the risks of the monetary value of the payout diminishing.
 Given that Sponsors
 are more likely to redeem when the value of the collateral has risen relative to the value of Synth,
 this risk is lower when the payout is in the asset of collateral.